Exiv2/exiv2/README.md

 #### MinGW/msys2 64 bit
 Install: [https://repo.msys2.org/distrib/x86\_64/msys2-x86\_64-20200903.exe](https://repo.msys2.org/distrib/x86_64/msys2-x86_64-20200903.exe)

+The file `appveyor_mingw_cygwin.yml` has instructions to configure the AppVeyor CI to configures itself to build Exiv2 on MinGW/msys2 and Cygwin/64.

 I use the following batch file to start the MinGW/msys2 64 bit bash shell from the Dos Command Prompt (cmd.exe)

 ```bat